 - 2004 AB Form B, free-response question 5

 - 2005 AB Form B, free-response question 6

 - 2006 AB Form B, free-response question 5

 - 2007 AB Form B, free-response question 5

 - 2008 AB free-response question 5

 - 2008 BC free-response question 6

-For calculators that do not have a built-in slope field function, students can add hand-written programs to generate slope fields.
-For example, the 2003-2004 AP Calculus AB and Calculus BC Workshop Packet, Special Topic: Differential Equations and the AP Calculus 2005-2006 Professional Development Workshop Materials Special Focus: The Fundamental Theorem of Calculus both contain a slope field program for the TI-83 calculator.
-Teachers can write their own slope field questions by using their graphing calculators, and they can insert the slope fields into a word processing document with technology such as TI ConnectTM.
-They can also insert slope fields into their documents through a software program such as WinPlotTM
+For calculators that do not have a built-in slope field function, students can add handwritten programs to generate slope fields.
+For example, the Special Focus materials on Differential Equations and The Fundamental Theorem of Calculus both contain a slope field program for the TI-83 calculator.
+Teachers can write their own slope field questions by using their graphing calculators, and can insert the slope fields into a Word document with software such as TI ConnectTM or WinPlotTM.